Do Consumers Have Trust in Influencers? Here’s What Statistics Show

 Bottom line

 Because consumers are placing an increased importance on reviews when online shopping, content from social media influencers is becoming more useful for businesses looking to influence purchase decisions online.
+While traditional celebrities have long been used in marketing, the appeal of celebrity influencers has waned as consumers seek more relatable and authentic personalities.
 Yet the relationship between influencers and their audiences is only as valuable as the amount of trust consumers have for the influencers they follow.
 There are many factors that could impact this trust, everything from the platform itself to how often influencers are posting.
 While an informed strategy is needed to optimize trust, marketers should also be keenly aware of the volatile nature of social media and constantly work to own their lists so they can adjust to rapid changes.
 Check out our SMS marketing best practices page to see how to own your lists in an ethical and legal manner.

 Survey methodology